masesgroup/JNet/src/documentation/articles/performance.md

 JCOBridge 2.6.7+ introduces the two-level `ListenerShallManageEvent` filter and the native `byIndex` trigger mechanism.
 General interop improvements reduce baseline overhead across all test types.

 > [!NOTE]
 > `byIndex = true` is still simulated on the JVM side by invoking a dedicated class method rather than the interface `@Override`.
 The CLR-side numeric index resolution is fully active; a JVM dispatch difference (class method vs interface method) remains.
-The `byIndex = false` rows use the real interface override and are directly comparable between the two versions.
+The `byIndex = false` rows use the real interface override and are directly comparable between versions.

 ### Static method invocation